bilalsaeed232/react-ecosystem/README.md

-# React Ecosystem
+# React Ecosystem Client
-A simple traditional TODO app but leveraging the supporting tools and libraries available to work with react i.e **Redux, Thunks, Styled-Components, and testing**
+A simple traditional TODO Client app but leveraging the supporting tools and libraries available to work with react i.e **Redux, Thunks, Styled-Components, and testing**